 On this page there’ll be found my most recent articles from all “Categories”.
-For Translations, About DS, Poetry and Short Prose see those sections.
+For Translations, Videos, Biogr. info, Poetry and Short Prose — see those sections.

 FOR A THEORY OF THEATRE: THE PERFORMANCE TEXT AS AUDIENCE-STAGE DIALOG INDUCING A POSSIBLE WORLD (1985 & 2021, 8,700 words)

 2. On PWs, on Subordinating Communication to Pragmatics, and again on Dialog;

 3. The Audience-Stage Dialog as Induction of PWs;

 Introduction to my book Parables of Freedom and Narrative Logics: Positions and Presuppositions in Science Fiction and Utopianism, ed.
 Eric D. Smith, 2 Vols., P. Lang, Oxford 2021.

 Abstract: A somewhat autobiographically inclined introduction to a new book of articles and poems 1969-2001 is divided into: 1.
 How a Young Boy, Age 11 on, Fell in Love with Freedom (Axiology); 2.
 How a Young Man, Age 15 on, Fell in Love with the Narrative Logic and Transfer of Parable (Epistemology);3.
 On Some Positions and a New Presupposition of This Text – the need for a (libertarian) Communism 2.0.